klisiubb/klisiubb/README.md

 **This is the project you should check - it was used in well-known local IT conference.**

-Also I' working on my SAAS for other SAAS builders.
-More info about this will be published in the near future.

-I am actively seeking a **FullStack Developer** position with a readiness to relocate to any city in Europe after graduating in **2025**.

-Currently, I am open to opportunities in **Bielsko-Biała** or remote roles.

-I am eager to learn the technologies and frameworks utilized by your company.

 # 🌐 Contact me:

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230072C6.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/klisiubb)